Kuntara Pukthuanthong

 We analyze daily predictability of investor sentiment across four major asset classes and compare sentiment measures based on news and social media with those based on trade information.
 For the majority of assets, trade-based sentiment measures outperform their text-based equivalents for both in-sample and out-of-sample predictions.
 This outperformance is particularly noticeable in long-term forecasts.
 However, real-time mean-variance investors can only achieve economic gains using Bitcoin trade sentiment, suggesting the challenge of transforming sentiment into daily profitable trading strategies.

-On Valuing Human Capital And Relating it to Macro-Economic Conditions with Dave Berger and Richard Roll
+Human Capital Valuation, Asset Pricing, and Economic Development with Dave Berger and Richard Roll

 Changing Expected Returns can Induce Spurious Serial Correlation with Richard Roll and Avanidhar Subrahmanyam